mvorlander/HDYDI_ChimeraX/ChimeraX_AF_scripts/README_analyse_AF_scripts.md

     ```
     analyse_af_screen_hit "/path/to/AF/screen/directory" UNIQUE_HIT_STRING
     ```
+    The UNIQUE_HIT_STRING might be the uniprot name or id of a protein identified in your screen that you want to analyse.

 *   **For an AlphaFold 3 prediction:**

     ```
-    analyse_af3 "/path/to/AF3/prediction/directory" CUSTOM NAME
+    analyse_af3 "/path/to/AF3/prediction/directory" CUSTOM_NAME
     ```
-    For AF3
+    The CUSTOM_NAME can be anything and is used for naming outputs.
 *   **For an `auto-alphafold.sh` prediction:**

     ```
-    analyse_auto-AF "/path/to/auto_AF/prediction/directory" UNIQUE_HIT_STRING
+    analyse_auto-AF "/path/to/auto_AF/prediction/directory" CUSTOM_NAME
     ```
+    The CUSTOM_NAME can be anything and is used for naming outputs.

-After running the command, the script will process the files, display pseudobonds with labels, save output files (contact residue files and pseudobond data), and generate a slider to browse through the models.
+After running the command, the script will process the files, display pseudobonds with labels, save output files (contact residue files based on buried area calculations, and pairwise residue contacts derived from the JSON file), and generate a slider to browse through the models.

 Final Notes
 -----------

 *   **File Naming and Organization:**
-    Make sure your prediction directory structure and file naming conventions match those expected by the scripts.
-Adjust wildcard patterns if necessary.

-*   **Interface Residues:**
-    The interface residues identified by these scripts are based on spatial proximity criteria, not directly on the JSON score files.
-Visual inspection and further validation may be necessary.
+    Make sure to you the correct script depending on the source of your prediction.
+AF3 and auto-alphafold result
+    folders are expected to contain the results from one prediction only.

 *   **Customization:**
     Feel free to modify the scripts as needed to fit your workflow or to add additional processing/visualization features.